geryb-bg/gery-web/blog/Forms with LitElement/article.md

 customElements.define('my-quest', Quest);
 ```

-This component is in charge of saving the things we have filled in.
-So it needs to know about both the quest and the missions.
-However, you may have noticed that quest and missions are not in the properties of this component, this is because in this case we do not need to re-render when the component changes.
-This component also needs to make sure we have filled in all of the details correctly, this is where the `pageValid` method comes in.
-Lastly, if there are no errors, the component needs to save everything.
+The `Quest` component is in charge of saving the things we have filled in.
+It needs to know about both the quest and the missions.
+However, you may have noticed that quest and missions are not in the properties of this component, this is because we do not need to re-render when quest or missions change.
+We also needs to make sure we have filled in all of the details correctly, the `pageValid` method is doing that for us.
+Lastly, if there are no errors, we can save everything (`//save quest and missions here`).

+## Some cleaning up

 We are almost done, there are a few more small things we have to handle.
 Let's start by displaying the `missions` error in the `MissionsList` component.
 To do that we need to: